VectorMethods/videovector-mcp-server/README.md

 The machine-readable tool contract is generated at [artifacts/tool-contract.json](artifacts/tool-contract.json).
 Private backend and website releases should vendor this artifact for MCP helper endpoints and documentation updates.

+`get_export_status` is side-effect free: its `download_url` is only the authenticated API endpoint and it never mints a bearer credential.
+Use the separate `get_export_download_url` tool only when a header-free client explicitly needs a short-lived bounded URL.
+Connector-delivered, processing, failed, and otherwise unavailable exports return `download_url: null`.
+Treat any non-null minted URL as a credential and do not log or persist it.

 ## Development

 ```bash